kyleburton/talks/README.txt

     (println "it happened"))

-[ If you try to do this with just a function, you will have to come up with a way to deferr the execution of the body - you could wrap it in a closure, though that brings in the additional syntax of wrapping the code in a function. ]
+[ If you try to do this with just a function, you will have to come up with a way to defer the execution of the body - you could wrap it in a closure, though that causes accidental complexity to slip back in with the additional syntax of wrapping the code in a function.

+  It's become common for modern langauges to introduce _more_ syntax to allow simpler use of closures or anonymous functions, eg in JavaScript ()=>{} and Java's Lambda expressions.

+  This cleanly solves for many of the use-cases where you'd like to defer execution.

+  ]

 h1.
-Example: Clojure's #() macro
+Example: Clojure's reader #() macro

   If you want a function that does: a + (b * (c / a)):